Gentle, Therapeutic Yoga to Support Health & Well-Being

 She completed her first yoga teacher training in China in 2016 and began teaching shortly thereafter.
 As her teaching evolved, Yan became increasingly interested in understanding the human body more deeply.
 This led her to pursue additional training in anatomy, myofascial release, breathing patterns, joint mechanics, Pilates, personal training, and Zumba.

 After immigrating to Canada, Yan completed a second 200-hour yoga teacher training in 2023 and went on to specialize in Yoga Therapy.
-She has completed the Foundations of Yoga Therapy Certificate and the Advanced Yoga Therapy Diploma, and is currently a Yoga Therapist in training, with her C-IAYT case study scheduled for completion in February 2025 through the Vancouver School of Healing Arts.
+She completed the Foundations of Yoga Therapy Certificate and the Advanced Yoga Therapy Diploma, to earn her Certification as a Yoga Therapist (C-IAYT) through the Vancouver School of Healing Arts.
+Most recently, Yan has completed her Level 2 in Traditional Thai Massage from the Vancouver campus of the Thai Yoga Massage School Canada based in Bangkok, Thailand.

 Yan chose to specialize in chronic pain during her yoga therapy studies, as this area resonated most deeply with her personal and professional experience.
 Having lived with chronic pain for over 15 years, she brings compassion, understanding, and strong motivation to her work.
 She finds great fulfillment in supporting clients as they reduce pain, reconnect with their bodies, and improve their quality of life.